jnoom/online_input_design_concave/README.md

 ### Introduction

-This project provides Matlab code samples accompanying the paper "Online input design for discrimination of linear models using concave minimisation" by Jacques Noom, Oleg Soloviev, Carlas Smith and Michel Verhaegen.
+This project provides Matlab code samples accompanying the paper "Online input design for discrimination of linear models using concave minimization" by Jacques Noom, Oleg Soloviev, Carlas Smith and Michel Verhaegen.